-Finally, we wanted to see if subjective funniness ratings would predict the number of laughs and smiles.
-For each video we grouped the data according to whether each child had said the video was Not Funny, Quite Funny or Very Funny.
-We then calculated the mean numbers of laughs and smiles for each of these groups.
-A one-way ANOVA showed no relationship between number of laughs and funniness, F(2,31)= 0.21, p =.81, GES = .01.
-A similar one-way ANOVA showed no relationship between number of smiles and subjective funniness F(2,31)= 0.48, p =.63, GES = .03.
+Finally, it was investigated whether subjective funniness ratings would predict the number of laughs and smiles.
+For each video the data were grouped according to whether each child had said the video was Not Funny, Quite Funny or Very Funny.
+The mean numbers of laughs and smiles for each of these groups were then calculated.
+A one-way ANOVA showed no relationship between number of laughs and funniness, F(2,31)= 0.21, p =.81, ges = .01.
+A similar one-way ANOVA showed no relationship between number of smiles and subjective funniness F(2,31)= 0.48, p =.63, ges = .03.
 The data are shown in Figure 2.

 Figure 2: How laughs (left) and smiles (right) relate to subjective funniness.
-Error bars represent 1 standard error.
+Error bars represent +/- 1 standard error.

 Discussion

-The principal aim of this experiment was to investigate the influence of social peers on pre-schoolers responses to humorous materials.
-In line with our predictions we found that presence of a social partner significantly increased smiling and laughter.
-When watching a funny cartoon, children laughed eight times as much in company as when on their own while smiles increased by a factor of around 2.8.
-The amount of laughter or smiling did not differ between pairs or group conditions.
+This experiment investigated the influence of social peers on preschoolers’ responses to humorous materials.
+In line with predictions, we found that the presence of a social partner significantly increased smiling and laughter.
+When watching a funny cartoon, on average children laughed eight times more in company than when on their own, while smiles increased by a factor of around 2.8.
+The amount of laughter or smiling did not differ between pair or group conditions.
 This suggests that the presence of a single social partner can be sufficient to increase overt laughter and smiles.
-When children’s funniness ratings were taken into account, we found that the greater laughter and smiles in groups and pairs was not associated higher ratings of funniness.
+When children’s funniness ratings were taken into account, it was found that the greater amount of laughter and smiles in groups and pairs was not associated with higher ratings of funniness.
 Finally, there was no association between individual funniness ratings and the amount of laughter and smiles produced.

 Chapman (1973) found that 7-8 year olds laughed and smiled more in pairs than individually.
-Ours findings extend that result looking at a much younger age group (2-4 year olds) and by including a group condition.
-It goes beyond the observational work on social laughter in adults (Kraut & Johnson, 1979; Fernández-Dols & Ruiz-Belda 1995) and links to the related work on social laughter with adults (Fridlund 1991; Young & Frye, 1966; Devereux & Ginsburg, 2001).
-Our results provide a demonstration of clear social role of overt laughter and smiles from a much younger age than shown in previous research.
+The findings of the current study extend that result by looking at a much younger age group (mean age 3 years 4 months) and by including a group condition.
+Our experimental approach goes beyond the observational work on social laughter in adults (Kraut & Johnson, 1979; Fernández-Dols & Ruiz-Belda 1995) and links to the related work on social laughter with adults (Fridlund 1991; Young & Frye, 1966; Devereux & Ginsburg, 2001).
+The results of the present study provide a demonstration of the clear social role of overt laughter and smiles from a much younger age than shown in previous research.
+Furthermore, age was not correlated with any of the experimental measures suggesting this effect is already well established at this age.
+A challenge for future research would be extend this method to younger ages.